patmjen/Zonohedra/README.md

-# Zonohedral approximation of Spherical Structuring Element for Volumetric Morphology
+# Zonohedral Approximation of Spherical Structuring Element for Volumetric Morphology
 Code for the SCIA19 paper on zonohedral approximations of spherical structuring elements.

 What is included